 On base spirits

 The base spirit is the foundation upon which a good cocktail stands.
 A good base spirit for mixing cocktails is not usually among the cheapest offerings of its kind nor the most expensive.
-Cheap spirits are generally (although there are exceptions) not worthy of inclusion in a quality cocktail.
+Cheap spirits are generally (although there are a few exceptions) not worthy of inclusion in a quality cocktail.
 Normally spending just a little more will give a better flavour and smoothness.
-On the other hand the nuances of more expensive spirits of a given type may be lost when mixed.
+On the other hand the finer nuances of more expensive spirits of a given type may be lost when mixed.
 In short, a good mixing spirit will not necessarily make a good sipping spirit and vice versa.
 Happily, the mid-price ranges of most spirits contain an abundance of excellent choices for mixing and I’ll list some of my recommendations below.
 However, in some drinks where there is little content other than the base spirit, for example a Sazerac or an Old Fashioned a higher grade of spirit can certainly be worthwhile.
 Of course there are wide variations in the availability and prices of spirits in different countries but trial and error is all part of the fun.
 If you are just beginning on your cocktail adventure work with what is available to you rather than driving yourself crazy looking for obscure spirits.
 That comes later.
 Start off with one or two of each of the spirits listed below and expand based on what you find most enjoyable.
 Please bear in mind that I haven’t personally tasted every available spirit (yet) and that my recommendations may reflect this.
 Don’t be surprised if some of the below recommendations change from time to time as I’m continually searching for the idea mixing base in each category.
 And also because some products do change over time.

 Surprisingly, in the early days of the cocktail, Cognac was king.
 The French – with a good deal of encouragement from the Dutch, Irish and British – had developed a remarkably well produced and marketed spirit in the 18th and 19th centuries while most other spirits were, shall we say, a bit inconsistent.
 While there were other spirits and, indeed, other brandies, those with a bit of money wanted nothing other than the brandy of the Cognac region and the locals were more than happy to provide it.
 It followed naturally that it was the go-to base spirit in the early days of the cocktail in the middle of the 19th century.
 In my opinion the cocktail most likely started off as a cure for an upset stomach: a glass of brandy, a dash of medicinal bitters and a spoonful of sugar or honey to make it more palatable.
 Damn, I feel better already Doctor, give me another one…